Please click on any of the following questions to be quickly redirected to the answer below.

 Understanding your learning style empowers you to select the format that brings out your best—and helps you stay motivated, capable, and ready to apply what you learn.

-Do the Courses require a minimum number of hours of study?
+Does your online Course require a minimum number of hours of study per class?

-Can I finish the full 6-hour Course in 1 hour and receive a 6-week certificate?
+Can I finish the full 6-week Course in 1 hour and receive a six-week certificate?

 Do I have to complete each class in one session?